-- All Green Dots schools have computing devices (e.g., desktops, laptops, Chromebooks) that are available for student use; - Each teacher is provided with a laptop and given training on effectively using technology in the classroom; - Courses often include web-based research projects and assignments; - All students receive a chromebook for individual learning and practice at home; - Technology elective classes are included in the recommended curriculum to train students on computers and different software programs; and - A web-based student information and school management system (PowerSchool) is implemented at Green Dot and is used by all schools.
+- All Green Dots schools have computing devices (e.g., desktops, laptops, Chromebooks) that are available for student use; - Each teacher is provided with a laptop and given training on effectively using technology in the classroom; - Courses often include web-based research projects and assignments;

+- Technology elective classes are included in the recommended curriculum to train students on computers and different software programs; and - A web-based student information and school management system (PowerSchool) is implemented at Green Dot and is used by all schools.

 To prepare students for the computer-based state standardized assessments and 21st century learning, Green Dot teachers are integrating key technology skills into their curriculum.
-Student access to computer based lessons and activities have increased with the transition to the Common Core State Standards. Ánimo Ellen Ochoa has access to online curriculum based software such as Read 180, I Ready for Math and Typing Club. Ánimo Ellen Ochoa uses Google classroom and the suite of skills such as PowerPoint and G-mail.
+Student access to computer based lessons and activities have increased with the transition to the Common Core State Standards. Ánimo Mae Jemison has a 1.5:1 student to device ratio. Ánimo Mae Jemison has access to online curriculum based software such as Read 180, I Ready for Math and Typing Club. Ánimo Mae Jemison uses Google classroom and the suite of skills such as PowerPoint and G-mail.